Linking Theoretical and Simulation Approaches to Study Fluids in Nanoporous Media: Classical Molecular Dynamics and Density Functional Theory: Introduction

 We propose another approach that combines DFT and MD.
 It consists of 1) DFT calculation of the pore filling (the equilibrium density profile of each fluid component) at given bulk conditions and 2) MD simulation of obtained confined system.

-This approach allows us to investigate both thermodynamic and transport properties of confined fluid and is more computationally efficient than MD simulation of complex "bulk + pore" system or hybrid GCMC/MD method.
+This approach allows us to effectively reproduce Grand canonical ensemble and investigate both thermodynamic and transport properties of confined fluid and is more computationally efficient than MD simulation of complex "bulk + pore" system or hybrid GCMC/MD method.

 In this work we compare density profiles obtained by DFT and MD to test the applicability of the proposed method.
 There are already some comparisons in the literature showing good agreement of adsorbed fluid density profiles obtained by DFT and MD for single-component model Lennard\,--\,Jones fluid \cite{liu2019adsorption} and binary Lennard\,--\,Jones fluid mixture \cite{sokolowski1990lennard}.
 In this work we considered hydrocarbons and carbon dioxide and their mixtures that are relevant for the petroleum industry (in particular, for the $CO_2$-enhanced gas recovery).